-Taking high school courses can help with various educational paths – working towards high school graduation, upgrading for work or for entrance into a post-secondary program.
+Taking high school courses can help with various educational paths – improving literacy and numeracy skills, working towards high school graduation, upgrading for work or for entrance into a post-secondary program.

-Be sure to check with an academic advisor before starting an upgrading program – they will help confirm the courses and credits you need in order to reach your learning goals.
+Be sure to check with an academic advisor before starting an Adult Education program – they will help confirm the courses and credits you need to reach your learning goals.

 Find Flexible Options

-Find the upgrading program that suits you best by researching the institutions and programs to make the best selection.
+Find the Adult Education program that suits you by researching the institutions and programs to make the best selection.
 There are several options that differ in location, cost, length and format.
 For example, you may choose an institution or program that offers: